jstev/virtuemart2-module/README.md

 #### Payment Plan Information tab settings
 ![Svea Payment Plan Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Part_Payment_information.PNG "Svea Payment Plan Information tab")

-* Payment Name -- set to "Svea Invoice" or the equivalent in your language.
+* Payment Name -- set to "SveaWebPay Payment Plan" or the equivalent in your language.
 * Sef Alias -- no need to change the default
 * Published -- if set to "Yes", this payment method will be available for use by your customers.
 * Payment Description -- we recommend that the description state what country the payment method instance corresponds to, i.e. "Sweden".
-* Payment Method -- select "Svea Invoice" from the dropdown list of payment methods.
+* Payment Method -- select "SveaWebPay Payment Plan" from the dropdown list of payment methods.
 * Shopper Group -- if needed, set the shopper group here.
 * List Order -- defines the order in which the available payment methods are presented to the user.
-We recommend presenting invoice as the first choice.
+We recommend presenting part payment as the second choice.

 #### Payment Plan Configuration tab settings
-![Svea Payment Plan Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Part_Payment_configuration.PNG "Svea Payment Plan Information tab")
+![Svea Payment Plan Configuration tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Part_Payment_configuration.PNG "Svea Payment Plan Configuration tab")

 * Logos -- select the logo file corresponding to the payment method instance country (language) from the dropdown list.
 * Test mode -- If set to Yes, payment and get address requests are made in Svea test environment.
 Test credentials provided by Svea must be used.

 * Client id, username and password -- Fill out the required fields client no, username and password.
 In an production environment, use your Svea account credentials for the desired country.
 For testing purposes, make sure to use the supplied test account credentials.
 If you have lost your credentials information, please contact your Svea account manager.

 * Accepted Currency -- currency to accept payments in.
 If set to "Default Vendor Currency", the payment method will use the shop global settings.
-See
 * Country -- select the country corresponding to this instance client id.
 * Minimum Amount, Maximum Amount -- the order value must fall within these limits for the payment method to be shown as available to the user.
 Use the values found in your Svea account credentials.